Repair Guide

 For some of these sizes, you can use another wrench as a substitute but this is based on what fits the best.
 For example, you could use a 14mm with a 9/16 but the fit is really tight.
 A 15mm wrench would not be tight on that nut.
 You can check out a metric drill and tap chart here, you can also check out an SAE drill and tap chart here.

-If you are looking for a screwdriver factory to customize your screwdriver set, please do not hesitate to contact us, thank you!
+If you are looking for a professional screwdriver manufacturerto customize your precision screwdriver set, feel free to contact us today!
+We provide high-quality, customizable toolsfor various repair needs.